nzakas/understandinges6/manuscript/01-Block-Bindings.md

 #### Constants vs Let Declarations

 Constants, like `let` declarations, are block-level declarations.
-That means constants are destroyed once execution flows out of the block in which they were declared, and declarations are not hoisted, as demonstrated in this example:
+That means constants are no longer accessible once execution flows out of the block in which they were declared, and declarations are not hoisted, as demonstrated in this example:

 ```js
 if (condition) {